 The Common App Announces Big Changes October 10, 2012 by Alexis Mattera Show of hands, people: Who has ever applied to college or is considering applying to college by using the Common Application?
 As the list of schools accepting this document grows (there are currently 488 members), so will the number of college hopefuls opting to use it.
-It’s incredibly convenient for students looking to apply to multiple schools but future applicants should know that big changes are afoot for the next admissions cycle.According to representatives from the Common Application, changes – which will take effect on August 1, 2013 – include web-only submission and the removal of the popular "topic of your choice" essay option.
+It’s incredibly convenient for students looking to apply to multiple schools but future applicants should know that big changes are afoot for the next admissions cycle.ADVERTISEMENTAccording to representatives from the Common Application, changes – which will take effect on August 1, 2013 – include web-only submission and the removal of the popular "topic of your choice" essay option.
 Rules regarding the essays will also become more rigid: Students will be required to write at least 250 words but those who exceed the 500-word maximum will face an error message.
 Lastly, the ability to upload resumes will be eliminated unless specifically requested by a particular college.
 What do you think of the Common App’s new approach?
-Will you welcome the changes or will they deter you from using this application method altogether?College is expensive, Scholarships.com is completely free.
-Pay for your college education with as much free college scholarship money as possible.
-By applying to all the awards you qualify for, you can be sure to not miss a single opportunity in paying for your college expenses - including tuition, fees, room and board.
+Will you welcome the changes or will they deter you from using this application method altogether?College is expensive.
+Scholarships.com has done the work for you.
+Pay for your college education with free college scholarship money.
 Get matched to college scholarships instantly and start applying today by conducting a free college scholarship search at Scholarships.com.